zowe/zac/tracking/ForwardReleases.md

  LTS Zowe v1.x   |  **Current Zowe v2.x**

- The latest version of Zowe v2.x is: v2.0.0-alpha.1.
+ - The latest version of Zowe v2.x is: v2.0.0-alpha.1.
- (Optional) Support statement....
-Zowe v2.x is supported by the community for ..time period.. after it is officially released.
+ - (Optional) The community support period for Zowe v2.x lasts until ..time period.. after it is officially released.
 Commercial support periods may extend beyond this.

  ...Regular download flow / How to get started flow